matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Any object of some class in an object-oriented program can be replaced by an object of a child class.
 - Inheritance - if you have a class Watch , you can inherit from that class to get a class PocketWatch.
 - A pocket watch is still a watch, it just has some additional features.
-- Another example would be a class called Woman with a child class called Mother.
+- Another example would be class called Woman with a child class called Mother.
 - A mother is still a woman, with the addition of having a child.
 - Polymorphism - objects can behave in one way in a certain situation, and in another way in some other situation.
 - In object-oriented programming, this is called context-dependent behavior.